Podantics Podiatry Adelaide

 - Don't wear worn-out athletic shoes.
 Replace your old athletic shoes before they stop supporting and cushioning your feet.
 If you're a runner, buy new running shoes after every 3 months or so of use, if not every 6 months or so for those with problem feet.
 Click here for Tips on running shoes

 - Start sports activities slowly.
-Warm up before starting any athletic activity, gym program or sport, and start a new exercise program slowly as plantar fasciitis and plantar fasciosis is often seen in the "Weekend Warrior" or when the 40 something year old man, decides to become a runner for the first time in his life and goes too hard on his feet.
+Warm up before starting any athletic activity, gym program or sport, and start a new exercise program slowly as plantar fasciitis and plantar fasciosis is often seen in the "Weekend Warrior" or when the 40 something year old man decides to become a runner for the first time in his life and goes too hard on his feet.

 - Stretch, Stretch, Stretch.
 Before you do any activities or even before going to work for the day give your arch and Achilles Tendon a good (but gentle) stretch.
 Stretching the arch helps reverse the tightening of the plantar fascia that occurs overnight gently.